Luca-Blum/Box-Cox-for-machine-learning/README.md

 At the end of a (sub-) dataset everything is summarized in a row for the performance of all classifiers for the specified optimization, the accuracy of the base classifiers and the corresponding improvements.

-To run all experiments first create folders "logs_acc". "logs_f1" and "logs_matthews" and then run:
+To run all experiments first create folders "logs_acc" and "logs_f1", and then run:

     EVALUATE ACCURACY